-Section 6.
+Section 8.
 Adverse weather and closures will be in accordance with current Department Regulations and 5 C.F.R.
 Part 630, Subpart P (Weather & Safety Leave).

-Section 7.
-Holidays and non-duty days in conjunction with approve leave time will not be scheduled for overtime or holiday work except in emergencies as defined in Article 2, Section 13.
+Section 9.
+Subject to the Center's mission requirements, holidays and non-duty days in conjunction with approve leave time will normally not be scheduled for overtime or holiday work.